vonfreiren/vonfreiren.github.io/_posts/2022-12-17-deep-work-and-how-to-get-there.md

 background: '/img/posts/deep_work/deep-work.jpg'
 thumbnail: '/img/posts/deep_work/deep-work.jpg'
 image: '/img/posts/deep_work/deep-work.jpg'
-description: "Different techniques and benefits of applying Deep Work in our life, including how we can achieve this easier"
+description: "Different techniques and benefits of applying Deep Work in our life, including how we can achieve this easier.
+This article is based on the book Deep Work by Cal Newport book, summarizing some of these concepts"
 tags: Health
 lang: en